HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Step 2.
 Defining Slice Contents

-At minimum, each slice must be constrained such that it can be uniquely identified via the discriminator.
-For example, if the discriminator points to a "code" path that is a CodeableConcept, and it discriminates by "pattern", then each slice must have a constraint on "code" that uniquely distinguishes it from the other slices' codes.
-In addition to this minimum requirement, authors often place additional constraints on other aspects of each slice.
+The next step is to define the properties of each slice.
 FSH requires slice contents to be defined inline.
-The rule syntax for inline slices is the same as constraining any other path in a profile, but uses the [slice path syntax](#sliced-array-paths) in the path:
+The rule syntax is the same as constraining any other element, but the [slice path syntax](#sliced-array-paths) is used to specify the path:

 ```
 * <array>[{slice name}].<element> {constraint}
 ```

+The slice content rules must appear *after* the contains rule that creates the slices.

 **Examples:**

-* Define SystolicBP and DiastolicBP slices inline:
+* Define the content of the systolicBP and diastolicBP slices:

   ```
-  * component contains
-      SystolicBP 1..1 and
-      DiastolicBP 1..1
-  * component[SystolicBP].code = LNC#8480-6 // Systolic blood pressure
+  * component[systolicBP].code = LNC#8480-6 // Systolic blood pressure
-  * component[SystolicBP].value[x] only Quantity
+  * component[systolicBP].value[x] only Quantity
-  * component[SystolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
+  * component[systolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
-  * component[DiastolicBP].code = LNC#8462-4 // Diastolic blood pressure
+  * component[diastolicBP].code = LNC#8462-4 // Diastolic blood pressure
-  * component[DiastolicBP].value[x] only Quantity
+  * component[diastolicBP].value[x] only Quantity
-  * component[DiastolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
+  * component[diastolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
   ```

+At minimum, each slice must be constrained such that it can be uniquely identified via the discriminator (see Step 3).
+For example, if the discriminator path points to a "code" path that is a CodeableConcept, and it discriminates by value or pattern, then each slice must constrain "code" using an assignment rule or binding rule that uniquely distinguishes it from the other slices' codes.

 ##### Step 3.
 Specifying the Slicing Logic

 Slicing in FHIR requires authors to specify a [discriminator path, type, and rules](http://www.hl7.org/fhir/R4/profiling.html#discriminator).
 In addition, authors can optionally declare the slice as ordered or unordered (default: unordered), and/or provide a description.
 The meaning and allowable values are exactly [as defined in FHIR](http://www.hl7.org/fhir/R4/profiling.html#discriminator).

-The slicing logic parameters are specified using [StructureDefinition escape (caret) syntax](#structuredefinition-escape-paths).
+The slicing logic parameters are specified using [caret paths](#caret-paths).
 The discriminator path identifies the element to be sliced, which is typically a multi-cardinality (array) element.
 The discriminator type determines how the slices are differentiated, e.g., by value, pattern, existence of the sliced element, data type of sliced element, or profile conformance.

 **Example:**